open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/teams/team.md

 	 - &#36;ref: [../../type/entityReference.json#/definitions/entityReferenceList](#....typeentityreference.jsondefinitionsentityreferencelist)

-## Definitions
+## Types defined in this schema
-**_teamName_**
+**teamName**

- - Unique name of the team typically the team ID from the identify provider.
+ - A unique name of the team typically the team ID from an identity provider.
 Example - group Id from ldap.
  - Type: `string`
  - Length: between 1 and 64